Organ and Tissue Donation and Recovery

 Online Continuing Education Course

-Nursing CEU course provides an overview of the clinical aspects of organ and tissue donation and recovery, focusing on the barriers to donor recruitment and organ and tissue procurement, including the role of nurses in organ recovery and transplant.
+Free nursing CEU course provides an overview of the clinical aspects of organ and tissue donation and recovery, including issues of supply and demand, barriers to successful procurement, and the role of nurses in the organ and tissue donation process.

 Contact Hours: 1